vvhuiling/tp/docs/DeveloperGuide.md

 ### Value proposition

+**Problem:**
+Managing and monitoring financial activities can sometimes be a hassle for students.
+With various transactions and expenses throughout the semester, it's possible to lose track and struggle with financial organization.

+**Solution:**
+🪙NUScents🪙 offers a tailor-made financial tracking solution for SOC students at NUS.
+It streamlines financial management through a Command Line Interface (CLI), providing a clutter-free solution for users to efficiently manage and monitor their financial activities.

+**Key Features:**

+- **Optimized CLI:** A user-friendly CLI ensures a seamless and efficient experience for inputting and retrieving financial data.

+- **Customization:** Tailored specifically for SOC students at NUS, the application aligns with the unique financial needs and challenges of the user base.

+- **Simplified Financial Tracking:** Through intuitive commands, users can effortlessly add, query, and manage financial transactions, enhancing overall financial organization.

+**Benefits:**

+- **Efficiency:** Users can perform financial tasks quickly and easily via the CLI, reducing the time and effort required for financial management.

+- **Clutter-Free Interface:** The design minimizes distractions, providing a focused environment for users to concentrate on their financial activities.

+- **Tailored to Student Needs:** Addressing the specific requirements of SOC students ensures relevance and practicality for the target user base.

+🪙NUScents🪙 is not just a financial tracker; it's a streamlined solution crafted to simplify the financial lives of SOC students at NUS, offering efficiency,

 ## User Stories

 | Version | As a ...           | I want to ...                                             | So that I can ...                                        |